 recent or current work.
 The talks are informal, with

 plenty of discussion.
-A record of last year's activity
+A record of last fall's talks

 An email list for relevant announcements is